 The MRC works to help migrants, refugees and asylum seekers participate in British society.
 It works to regularise people’s immigration status, learn English, and find work.
 They are particularly proud of the help they have offered to people who are stateless.
 Many of their workers and volunteers stem from the migrant community, and have at points been clients and service users themselves.

-Volunteer roles vary depending on the centre.
-Admin & reception Volunteers, legal volunteers, and job search support volunteer roles are all on offer at their Haringey centre as of October 2017.
-Qualities such as patients and good listening skills are highly valued, and any second language is a plus.
 Volunteers can expect to develop an in-depth knowledge of the problems facing the migrant community in the UK, especially since the Brexit referendum, and will also gain front-line experience of the complexities and nuances of immigration and asylum law.

 The NAAN is a charity that supports appropriate adults in the justice system.
 Appropriate adults are individuals who support children and vulnerable adults suspected of an offence as they work through the legal process.
-Appropriate adults are, for example, required to be present for voluntary interviews of children who are suspected of an offence.
-Often this role is taken by the child’s family, friends, or social worker, but these are not always available.
-This is where the appropriate adult steps in.

 Volunteers can train to become an appropriate adult.
 While the NAAN does not recruit volunteers directly, it will direct you to a scheme local to you.
 This is quite possibly one of the most rewarding pro bono opportunities available on this page, allowing you to see the criminal justice system from the inside.

 The NCDV provides a free, fast emergency injunction service to survivors of domestic violence.
 It allows such victims to apply for an injunction, sometimes within 24 hours of initial contact.
 It further seeks to provide a one-stop-shop where the concerns of those in an abusive situation can be addressed in their language and on their terms.
-It also provides victims with McKenzie friends to assist in drafting the relevant paperwork and making the application in court.

 The Personal Support Unit trains volunteers with legal skills to provide practical and emotional support for litigants-in-person within the court system.
 Units are to be found in a variety of London courts, from Barnet County Court to the RCJ.
 Legend has it that the interview includes swerve-ball questions such as: “What would you do If a potential litigant-in-person came in to complain about the little green men hiding in their water-tank?”
 Empathy, patience, and communication skills are the order of the day here – you are a guide to the UK’s legal system but cannot provide any legal advice yourself.